trammell/recipe-book/content/recipes/roasted-vegetable-lasagne/index.md

 ## Cooks' notes

-* Vegetables can be roasted and peppers peeled 1 day ahead and chilled, covered.
+* Roasted vegetables can be prepared 1 day ahead.
+Store, covered, in the refrigerator.
 * Sauce can be made 1 day ahead.
 Cover surface with wax paper and chill.
 Rewarm over low heat, stirring often, before using.